castore-dev/castore/README.md

 Even with snapshots, using the event store for querying needs (like displaying data in a web page) would be slow and inefficient, if not impossible depending on the access pattern.

-In Event Sourcing, it is common to use a special type of message bus subscription called **projections**, responsible for maintaining data specifically designed for querying needs, called **read models**.
+In Event Sourcing, it is common to use a special type of message bus listener called **projections**, responsible for maintaining data specifically designed for querying needs, called **read models**.

-Read models allow for faster read operations and re-indexing.
+Read models allow for faster read operations, as well as re-indexing.
 Keep in mind that they are [eventually consistent](https://en.wikipedia.org/wiki/Eventual_consistency) by design, which can be annoying in some use cases (like opening a resource page directly after its creation).

 Read models are not implemented in Castore yet, but we have big plans for them, so stay tuned 🙂